 Find out more about FIRST LEGO League CORE VALUES here:

-LEGO WeDo kits provide a great introduction to robotics for this age group and will become an integral part of FIRST® LEGO® League Jr. in future seasons.
-We highly recommend their use for this programme.
+LEGO® WeDo kits provide a great introduction to robotics for this age group and are an integral part of FIRST® LEGO® League Jr.

 How to get involved